 Jessie has undergone multiple major operations and has a Hickman line which pumps TPN through his body, a special fluid which provides Jessie with all the nutrition he needs.
 Unfortunately, there are side effects to every long-term medication, and for Jessie, this was liver failure.

-“King’s has saved Jessie’s life multiple times over the past seven years,” says Jessie’s Aunt and guardian Lucy Benardout.
+“King’s has saved Jessie’s life multiple times over the past seven years,” says Jessie’s aunt, Lucy.
 “But in 2020 they transformed his life when they gave him a new liver."

 “His transplant operation has been life-changing for us all.
 Jessie is now able to go to school full time for the first time.